Oscar McDonald: Carlton (2021–2022)

 After training with the Carlton Football Club ahead of the 2021 AFL season, McDonald was added to the Blues' rookie list as a preseason supplemental selection.
 Under then-coach David Teague, Carlton played him as a key forward, rather than in defence where he had played with Melbourne.
 In a curious first game in Round 1, 2021, he became the first player substituted into a game under the AFL's then-new 'medical substitute' rule; he then kicked a goal with his first kick for the club, and a total of two for the game – more goals than in his entire career with Melbourne.
 He played two more games in 2021 as an unused medical substitute.
 In 2022, under new coach Michael Voss, McDonald returned to the backline and was a first-choice selection in Carlton's Round 1 team; however, he was substituted out of the Round 2 game with stress fractures in his back and missed the rest of the season.
 He was delisted at the end of 2022 after five matches and less than two full matches of game time for the club.

 Fremantle (2023–)

-In November 2023, McDonald signed with the Fremantle Dockers as a delisted free agent.
+In November 2023, McDonald signed a two-year deal with the Fremantle Dockers as a delisted free agent.
 He had played for the VFL team Williamstown during the 2023 season.
-He is the second player to play for Fremantle, Carlton and Melbourne after Troy Longmuir (brother of current Fremantle Coach, Justin Longmuir), who played 17 games for Melbourne from 1998–1999, 55 games for Fremantle between 2000 and 2004, and 11 games for Carlton from 2005–2006.
-McDonald debuted for in Round 1 of the 2024 AFL season.
-Unfortunately for McDonald, he injured his knee during the 3rd quarter.
-He required surgery and didn't play another AFL game for the rest of the season.
+He is the second player to play for Fremantle, Carlton and Melbourne after Troy Longmuir (brother of current Fremantle Coach, Justin Longmuir), who played 17 games for Melbourne from 1998 to 1999, 55 games for Fremantle between 2000 and 2004, and 11 games for Carlton from 2005 to 2006.
+McDonald made his debut for Fremantle in Round 1 of the 2024 AFL season against the at Optus Stadium, playing as a key defender.
+Unfortunately, he injured his knee in the third quarter after landing awkwardly during a ball contest.
+He required surgery and didn't play another game for the rest of the season.

-McDonald returned to the Dockers line-up in round 6 of the 2025 AFL season, against his former club the Melbourne Demons at the MCG.
+McDonald returned to the Dockers' line-up in Round 6 of the 2025 AFL season, against his former club the Melbourne Demons at the MCG.
+In September 2025, McDonald signed a one-year contract extension.

 Statistics

-Statistics are correct to the end of 2025.
+Updated to the end of round 22, 2026.